-At its board of directors' meeting held on September 18, 2015, Osaka Steel adopted a resolution to conduct the Tender Offer as part of a transaction in which Osaka Steel will acquire the Shares, which are listed on the JASDAQ Standard Market ("JASDAQ") of the Tokyo Stock Exchange, Inc. (the "TSE"), the result of which will be that there are no other shareholders of the Target Company than Osaka Steel and Hanwa Co., Ltd., the second largest shareholder of the Target Company (number of Shares owned as of today: 4,611,000 Shares; ownership ratio (Note 1): 26.48%; hereinafter "Hanwa"), and which will result in the Target Company's becoming a subsidiary of Osaka Steel, and in its going private (these transactions shall be hereinafter referred to as the "Transaction").
+At its board of directors' meeting held on September 18, 2015, Osaka Steel adopted a resolution to conduct the Tender Offer as part of a transaction in which Osaka Steel would acquire the Shares, which are listed on the JASDAQ Standard Market ("JASDAQ") of the Tokyo Stock Exchange, Inc. (the "TSE"), the result of which would be that there would be no other shareholders of the Target Company than Osaka Steel and Hanwa Co., Ltd., the second largest shareholder of the Target Company (number of Shares owned as of today: 4,611,000 Shares; ownership ratio (Note 1): 26.48%; hereinafter "Hanwa"), and which would result in the Target Company becoming a subsidiary of Osaka Steel, and in its going private (these transactions shall be hereinafter referred to as the "Transaction").

-In the Tender Offer, for the purpose of both companies performing business within the same company group by Osaka Steel alone acquiring the majority of the Target Company's voting rights and by making the Target Company a subsidiary of Osaka Steel as a result, Osaka Steel will determine the minimum number of Shares to be purchased (Note 2) in order for Osaka Steel to hold the majority of the Target Company's voting rights after the successful completion of the Tender Offer.
-If the aggregate number of Shares tendered for the Tender Offer ("Tendered Shares") does not reach the minimum number of Shares to be purchased, no Tendered Shares will be purchased.
-On the other hand, because Osaka Steel will not determine a maximum number of Shares to be purchased, if the aggregate of the Tendered Shares reaches or exceeds the minimum number of Shares to be purchased, all such Shares will be purchased.
+In the Tender Offer, for the purpose of both companies performing business within the same company group by Osaka Steel alone acquiring the majority of the total amount of the Target Company's voting rights and by making the Target Company a subsidiary of Osaka Steel as a result, Osaka Steel determined the minimum number of Shares to be purchased (8,706,649 Shares) (Note 2) in order for Osaka Steel to own the majority of the total amount of the Target Company's voting rights after the successful completion of the Tender Offer.
+If the aggregate number of Shares to be purchased (8,706,649 Shares)') does not reach the minimum number of Shares to be purchased (8,706,649 Shares), no Tendered Shares will be purchased.
+On the other hand, because Osaka Steel did not determine a maximum number of Shares to be purchased, if the aggregate of the Tendered Shares reaches or exceeds the minimum number of Shares to be purchased (8,706,649 Shares), all such Shares will be purchased.

-Furthermore, if, after the successful completion of the Tender Offer, the total amount of voting rights corresponding to the Shares owned by Osaka Steel and Hanwa reaches or exceeds the voting rights threshold (Note 3), Osaka Steel will request that the Target Company implement the procedures described in "(5) Policies regarding Reorganization, etc. after the Tender Offer (Matters regarding the So-called Two-Stage Purchase)" below (the "Procedures to Go Private"), and Osaka Steel will acquire all of the Shares (excluding those owned by Hanwa and the Target Company).
+Furthermore, after the successful completion of the Tender Offer, if Osaka Steel has not succeeded in acquiring all of the Shares (excluding those owned by Hanwa and the Target Company) through the Tender Offer, Osaka Steel will request that the Target Company implement the procedures described in "(5) Policies regarding Reorganization, etc. after the Tender Offer (Matters regarding the So-called Two-Stage Purchase)" below (the "Procedures to Go Private"), and Osaka Steel will acquire all of the Shares (excluding those owned by Hanwa and the Target Company).
 After the Procedures to Go Private are implemented, the Shares will be delisted in accordance with established procedures.
-On the other hand, where the total amount of the voting rights corresponding to the Shares owned by Osaka Steel and Hanwa does not reach the voting rights threshold after the successful completion of the Tender Offer, Osaka Steel will determine whether to implement the procedures to take the Target Company private after discussing with Hanwa and the Target Company, and will announce the decision by the commencement of the Tender Offer.

-If the Target Company determines not to go private, it is expected that the Shares will remain listed on JASDAQ.
-If the Target Company determines to go private, a method for providing cash consideration for each shareholder of the Target Company who did not tender Shares in the Tender Offer (excluding Osaka Steel, Hanwa and the Target Company) will be adopted pursuant to the Procedures to Go Private as stated below, and in that case, the amount of the consideration to be paid to each such shareholder will be calculated to equal the purchase price (the "Tender Offer Price") of each Share in the Tender Offer multiplied by the number of Shares owned by each such shareholder.
+If the Target Company decides to go private, a method for providing cash consideration for each shareholder of the Target Company) will be adopted pursuant to the Procedures to Go Private as stated below, and in that case, the amount of the consideration to be paid to each such shareholder will be calculated to equal the purchase price (the "Tender Offer Price") of each Share in the Tender Offer multiplied by the number of Shares owned by each such shareholder.